vitortomic/event-publisher/prompts.md

 ok the next step is writing some tests, lets start with unit tests where applicable. mind that unit tests should just test the logic, shouldn not depend on real database and kafka

+next step is to implement the message model and table. use the outbox pattern when sending the messages to kafka, ensuring a retry logic to send unsent messages in case there is some crash or failiure